alexjilkin/jsynth/README.md

-# jsynth
+# Web modular synthesizer
 A WIP of a modular web syhthesizer.

-Press play to start playing, drag and drop modules from the menu.
+Press play to start playing
+Rotate the cube to change level of oscialltor waves drag and drop modules.

 https://alexjilkin.github.io/jsynth/

-Currently consists of a simple oscillator combined with a sequencer and a canvas oscilloscope at the end.

 yarn && yarn start to run locally.